-At Long Road Distillers, all of the spirits and mixers are made in-house.
-“We make everything from scratch,” explains co-owner Kyle VanStrien.
-“We source ingredients from local farmers or purveyors any time we can.
-We’re very proud that our cocktails have a sense of place.”
+At Long Road Distillers, all of the spirits and mixers are made in-house and from scratch.
+They also make a point to source ingredients from local farmers or purveyors whenever possible.

 The Long Road G&T is made with the distiller’s American Dry Gin, which is 90-proof in contrast to most gins, which are 80-proof.
 The gin recipe uses six botanicals: juniper, cardamom, coriander, grains of paradise, pink peppercorn (which is a little floral, a little sweet, and a little spicy), and fresh lemon peel.

 Long Road uses a house-made tonic and carbonates it in a keg with the gin, so the G&T is served on draft.
-“You know what you’re going to get every time,” said VanStrien.
-Long Road offers a handful of other rotating cocktails on draft, as well.
+Long Road offers a handful of other rotating cocktails on draft as well.

 When you go, be sure to also sample Long Road’s Michigin.
 Although it’s not the gin featured in the G&T, it’s the first gin made with 100 percent Michigan-sourced ingredients.
 Long Road employees make the trek to Beaver Island every September to harvest enough juniper berries for the next batch.
-“We pick a couple hundred pounds,” VanStrien explains.
-“Depending on how much juniper we pick, that’s how much Michigin we can produce for the year.”
+They typically pick a couple hundred pounds, and depending on how much juniper they pick, that’s how much Michigin they can produce for the year.

 Not only is the state connection pretty cool, but in 2017, Michigin was named the Best Gin in the World at the “50 Best Competition” in New York City.

 New Holland distills its own gin in its Grand Rapids location, the Knickerbocker.